 It is a good idea to develop a brand for your company.
 This works well in business-to-business (B2B) trade in a similar way to business-to-consumer (B2C) trade.
 If your country is recognised for some specific products (for example, by the protected designation of origin) you can connect your brand to the brand of your country.
-Country brand campaigns from developing countries include Superfoods Peru (branding on Peruvian functional and other food), Ceylon Spices Born in Sri Lanka (branding and promotion of the Sri Lankan spices), Product of Iran (used to promote origin of saffron) and Amazing Thai Taste (promotion of food from Thailand used on international trade fairs).
+Country brand campaigns from developing countries include Superfoods Peru (branding of Peruvian functional and other food), Ceylon Spices Born in Sri Lanka (branding and promotion of Sri Lankan spices), Product of Iran (used to promote the origin of saffron) and Amazing Thai Taste (promotion of food from Thailand used on international trade fairs).

 You can create your USP around different aspects.
 It is important to offer authenticity over superiority.
 In other words, do not claim to be ‘the best in the world’, but instead show how are you different.
 Here are some aspects for consideration:

-- Origin as USP – you can base your USP on the specific characteristics of spices and herbs from origins.
+- Origin as USP – you can base your USP on the characteristics of spices and herbs from specific origins.
 An example is Amazon Andes Export.
 They highlight Peru as the origin and use the country’s official logo.